This story is by G. Sanders and won an Honorable Mention in our 10th Anniversary Writing Contest. You can find all the writing contest stories here.

 After the first month, I thought about talking.
 It felt like, maybe, it was time.
 But when I opened my mouth my heart lurched up into my throat and cut my tongue out before I had the chance to make a sound.

 Nobody was disappointed.
 Nobody was there to hear my story.
 They were there to talk about themselves.
 And they had every right to.
-Their grief was real, it was valid.
-I am just stupid, a monster of a person.
+Their grief was real; it was valid.
+I was just stupid, a monster of a person.

 Was I even a person anymore?
 Or just a husk.
 A wall of armor that contained a demon soul not worth mourning.
 I was gone.
 Whatever parts of me that had been good or worthwhile had fled.